Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 metadata allows for very powerful and complex configurationsglobals

-and in generate_hcl
+as well as in generate_hcl

 blocks (prefixed with tm_